numlinalg/RLinearAlgebra.jl/docs/src/dev/checklists.md

 # Overview
-The purpose of this page is to maintain checklists of tasks to complete when adding new methods to the library.
+The purpose of this page is to offer checklists of tasks, for everyone who help to improve the package.
 These checklists are organized by method.

 ## Create issue and use it!
 Please add a brief introduction when you create an issue.
 After the introduction, copy and paste the corresponding checklist.